loopsocial/firework_ios_sdk/README.md

 ## Setup Prerequisites

 To integrate FireworkVideo into your application, you have to register your application with Firework platform and get unique FireworkVideo app ID.
-To get the app ID and publisher ID:
+To get the app ID:

 - Provide your application's bundle identifier or package name to the business team / engineering team you are co-ordinating with.
-- You will receive via email the app ID ad well as the publisher ID, follow the setup steps below under Firework IDs to include both in your app.
+- You will receive via email the app ID ad, then follow the setup steps below under Firework IDs to include both in your app.

 The app ID is used to authenticate your application with the server.
 Authentication will fail if you use wrong app ID.
-The SDK will also return an error if the publisher ID is not provided.
-The publisher ID is used for publisher metrics.

 ## Requirements

 FireworkVideo is compatible with:

-  - iOS 12 or greater.
+  - iOS 11 or greater.
   - Xcode 12.4 or greater.
   - Swift 5.3 or greater.